sound-buttons/worker-click-counter/README.md

 Count how many visitors any page gets.
 A simple solution to add a view counter badge to your readme files or web page.

+A view counter implemented using Cloudflare Workers Edge storage solution.

 > [!Note]
 > I have rewritten this worker from KV storage to D1 storage.
-> The main reason is that the free plan **_limits KV to 1,000 write, delete, list operations per day_**, but **_allows D1 for 100,000 rows written per day_**, and the KV limit is lower than the daily views of my site.
+> The main reason is that the free plan **_limits KV to 1,000 write, delete, list operations per day_**, but **_allows D1 for 100,000 rows written per day_**.
 >
 > **The following are the differences from upstream**
 >